Hakob Manandyan: Personal life

-Strict Scientist
+Personal Character

-Being a very kind person, Manandian turned out to be extremely strict when it came to science and scientific work.
+Being a very kind person, Manandyan turned out to be extremely rigorous when it came to science and scientific work.
 First and foremost, he was strict with himself.
 When starting a new research, he chose topics that were poorly studied and only after long and thorough work with sources and extensive preparation he began writing.
 He was also strict with other scientists.
 Constantly reviewing new researches, he paid particular attention to the proper use of sources.
-For Manandian, those scientists who incorrectly presented the sources they used were practically blasphemers.
+Manandyan considered scientists who incorrectly presented the sources they used as blasphemers.

-According to the recollections of not only students, but also typists, the scientist had a very beautiful handwriting; he submitted his work to the printing house in neat and cleanly written sheets, which pleased the printing house workers.
+Contemporary accounts indicate that the scientist wrote with exceptional clarity, submitting manuscripts to publishers in neat, legible handwriting.

 Academician Boris Grekov spoke with particular respect about Manandyan.
 According to him, Manandyan's main achievement was his critical and detailed analysis of all the information about Armenia that reached us from ancient authors.

-Manandyan experienced great joy when he succeeded to solve yet another historical mystery.
-He believed that more fruitful results in the field of historiography could be achieved if our archaeologists devoted their efforts to studying ancient Armenian sites such as Armavir, Yervandashat, and others.
-The words of this eminent historian to young scientists remain relevant today: “Our young scientists should keep in mind that studying and writing the history of the Armenian nation should not be done by blindly importing and accumulating previous opinions, but on the basis of new analysis of primary sources, which will allow the re-examination of old problems and an impartial illumination of many episodes in the history of the Armenian nation.” said H. Manandyan.
+Manandyan believed that more fruitful results in the field of historiography could be achieved if archaeologists devoted their efforts to studying ancient Armenian sites such as Armavir, Yervandashat, and others.
+“Our young scientists should keep in mind that studying and writing the history of the Armenian nation should not be done by blindly importing and accumulating previous opinions, but on the basis of new analysis of primary sources, which will allow the re-examination of old problems and an impartial illumination of many episodes in the history of the Armenian nation” said Manandyan.

-In the last years of his life, when the famous scientist already felt that his strength was running out, he was tormented by only one thing: the still unexplored pages of Armenian history and the works that would remain unfinished.
-And although H. Manandyan still had much to do, his scientific contribution to historiography is enormous and invaluable.